On mobile, BT to make the call on bigger EE or easier O2 deal

 At issue is not only the price the seller would accept but also the structure, with regard to cash or shares or even asset swaps, and whether BT would undertake a rights issue, banking and sector sources said.

-The manoeuvring comes as the UK telecoms markets undergoes a shift towards "multi-play" offers of fixed and mobile broadband, home phone and pay-TV services and has galvanised mobile rivals such as Vodafone and Hutchison Whampoa's Three into actively looking for deals or partnerships.
+The maneuvering comes as the UK telecoms markets undergoes a shift toward "multi-play" offers of fixed and mobile broadband, home phone and pay-TV services and has galvanized mobile rivals such as Vodafone and Hutchison Whampoa's Three into actively looking for deals or partnerships.

 As market leader for mobile services, with 24.5 million subscribers, EE is a growing business which got a headstart in offering 4G mobile broadband.
 However, a sale could be complicated by the need to negotiate with its joint owners who don't always see eye to eye.